Dallas Texans (NFL): 1952 season

 The Millers believed that the growing state of Texas, with its longstanding support of college and high school football, would be a natural fit for the NFL to move farther south and west.
 With this in mind, Giles Miller declared, "There is room in Texas for all kinds of football."

 However, the opening game against the New York Giants set the tone for the season and the franchise.
 While the Texans scored the first touchdown, they missed the extra point and did not score again, losing 24–6 in front of only 17,499 fans at the Cotton Bowl.

 Fan interest quickly waned as the team collapsed to 0–9 and showed no sign of being competitive.
-In the four games the Texans played at the Cotton Bowl, they lost all four by an average of eighteen points, and drew a total of only 54,065 fans: this was by far the lowest in the League, and barely half of the 25,000 per game required for the team to break even.
-The nadir came in a November 9 game against the Los Angeles Rams, a 27–6 blowout loss which attracted only 10,000 fans, and as it turned out, would be the last game the Texans would play in Texas.
+In the four games the Texans played at the Cotton Bowl, they lost all four by an average of eighteen points, and drew a total of only 54,065 fans.
+This was by far the lowest in the NFL, and barely half of the 25,000 per game required for the team to break even.
+The crowds looked even smaller because of the spacious configuration of the Cotton Bowl.

+The nadir came in a November 9 game against the Los Angeles Rams, a 27–6 blowout loss which attracted only 10,000 fans.
+As it turned out, this would be the last game the Texans would play in Texas.
 By this time, the Millers had sustained losses of $250,000, a staggering sum by 1950s standards, and were unable to meet payroll.
 The situation was exacerbated by the woeful ticket sales and an inability to get any financial support from local businesses – an important factor even in this decade – to cover these debts, or even operating expenses.
 Unlike present economic arrangements in which the NFL's multi-billion-dollar television contracts essentially underwrite the league's franchises, teams in this era had no hope of remaining solvent without local support.
-NFL games were not carried on national TV at all until 1953, and then only on the now-long-defunct DuMont Television Network, for a pittance compared to the contracts of today.
+NFL games were not carried on national TV at all until 1953 (DuMont did carry New York Giants games in 1952, but the season-opening win against Dallas was not televised) and then only on the now-long-defunct DuMont Television Network, for a pittance compared to the contracts of today.
 Only two Texans games were televised: October 12 against the Bears in Chicago on ABC, and the Thanksgiving game (see below), also against the Bears, on DuMont.

-The Millers had seen enough and sold the team back to the league on November 14, with five games remaining in the season.
+The Millers concluded they were in over their heads running an NFL team despite their wealth.
+They sold the team back to the league on November 14, with five games remaining in the season.
 Afterwards, the NFL moved the franchise's operations temporarily to Hershey, Pennsylvania (though it kept the Dallas Texans name), and moved the Texans' last two home games out of Dallas, thus making them a traveling team.